 Alternatively, you can you use it to connect the wheels together.
 The lock is lightweight and small but feels solid, it's easy to set your own code, and the flexible cable opens up plenty of ways to secure the pushchair.

 Similar in size to a deck of cards, the four-number combination lock has a long, retractable, vinyl-coated steel cable.
 You extend the cable by holding a button on the side, then secure your pushchair by wrapping the 120cm cable around a static object or through the wheels.

 It looks stylish, feels solid, is easy to use, has chunky number dials and comes with a Velcro bracket for easy storage.
 However, it might take a few tries to change the combination and the wire doesn't always retract properly first time.

 The four-number combination lock with retractable, vinyl-coated steel cable works exactly the same as the BuggyGuard above.
 However, the cable is significantly shorter (90cm), which reduces your options, and the semi-transparent casing looks and feels cheaper.

 It's smaller and thinner than the BuggyGuard, and features a plastic loop that allows you to attach a key ring to aid portability.
 Ultimately, however, it's a sub-par version of the BuggyGuard.

 Our top pick

-Ultimately, having any kind of lock on your pushchair is going to be better than having no lock at all.
-Considering the amount spent on pushchairs, it's well worth spending a few extra pounds to buy a lock and help reduce the risk of buggy theft.
+Ultimately, having any kind of lock on your pushchair is likely to be better than having no lock at all.
+Considering the amount spent on pushchairs, it's well considering lock to help reduce the risk of buggy theft.